 Level 4 Security

-The fourth security level is secret and includes safety measures known only to a narrow range of experts, in many cases the manufacturer only.
+The fourth security level is secret and includes safety measures known only to a narrow range of experts, often the manufacturer only.

 Level 1 document security features: your front door key

-The main principle of these security features is that fraud will preferably be detected at level 1- with the naked eye – and with close attention paid to alteration of personal information.
+The main principle of these security features is that fraud will preferably be detected at level 1- with the naked eye – and with close attention paid to altering personal information.

-Watch some of our features on level 1 and Level 2 in our video.
+Watch some of our Level 1 and Level 2 features in our video.

 The document is also protected against counterfeiting following the same principle.